ZephrFish/AutoHoneyPoC/README.md

 #### More Functions
-- Slack notifier - technically implemented via canary tokens but a webhook URL/method is a WIP
+- Slack notifier - technically implemented via canary tokens, but a webhook URL/method is a WIP
 - Discord notifier
-- Start to build dashboard of accounts destroyed on git and work out where/when created/deleted
+- Start to build a dashboard of accounts destroyed on git and work out where/when created/deleted

 ## Information + data
 - Gathering where the CVE details get dropped